kids aren't failing

 Tools aren’t about managing learners or correcting behavior.

-They help adults design clarity on purpose — instead of improvising in the middle of disregulation.
+They help adults design clarity on purpose, instead of improvising in the middle of disregulation.

 Tools don’t replace professional judgment.
 They strengthen it.

-They work best alongside observation, conversation, and reflection — as thinking partners, not standalone solutions.
+They work best alongside observation, conversation, and reflection.
+As thinking partners, not standalone solutions.

 Design shapes experience.
 Clarity makes space for learning.